The push to expand testing for cancer predisposition

 GREENFIELDBOYCE: Then there's the fact that people, including some doctors, may not appreciate that hereditary cancer syndromes can raise the risk of cancer in multiple organs.
 Junius Nottingham didn't know that ovarian cancer in female relatives could put him at a higher risk of colon cancer.
 That's why he now tells people...

 GREENFIELDBOYCE: That testing could even help people who already had cancer in the past.
+Susan Klugman is president of the American College of Medical Genetics and Genomics.
 When I spoke to Klugman, she'd just seen a patient who had cancer a couple decades back.
 It was uterine cancer.
 That patient now has rectal cancer.

-KLUGMAN: If someone who had seen her, even her internist, said, hey; you had uterine cancer at age 49; you should see genetics; you should get testing, we might have called that rectal cancer a lot sooner.
+SUSAN KLUGMAN: If someone who had seen her, even her internist, said, hey, you had uterine cancer at age 49; you should see genetics; you should get testing, we might have caught that rectal cancer a lot sooner.

 GREENFIELDBOYCE: Because someone who knows they're at high risk can take action, like getting a colonoscopy.
 When Junius Nottingham got one after being tested, his colon cancer was caught early.
 Surgery removed it.
 Unfortunately, his son Jeremy's cancer was more advanced and ultimately didn't respond to chemo.
 After two years of fighting it, he was tired.